ROUN-LEE-KOR/rounlee.github.io/about.md

 - **3D Semantic Mapping**
   - Applying high-quality rendering skills such as Gaussian Splatting for real-like environment reconstruction
 - **SLAM**
-  - Simultaneous localization and mapping is always the "FUNDAMENTAL" for all autonomous robots!
+  - Simultaneous localization and mapping is always the "FUNDAMENTAL" for all autonomous robots !
 ---

 ## 📫 Contact